Too often machines dictate our rhythm. It makes us lose our inner rhythm, divide our mind from our body and kill our intuition.

 Special Relativity

-Twin paradox results in Einstein’s special relativity, where the time for a passenger traveling with the speed of light runs much slower than on the Earth.
-This clock shows the passenger how fast are running the days on the Earth.
+The Twin Paradox, stemming from Einstein’s special theory of relativity, reveals that time moves more slowly for a passenger traveling at the speed of light than it does on Earth.
+This clock offers the passenger a glimpse of how swiftly days pass on Earth.

 Time is not Linear

-Our perception of linear time is as absurd as this linear dial on a wall clock.
+Our perception of linear time is as perplexing as the linear display on a wall clock.

 Sun Clock